joshluisaac/arraysort/README.md

 ```

 ## Continuous integration
 Used Travis for continuous integration

 ## Dependency injection
-Used Dagger dependency injection framework
+Used spring dependency injection framework